omeka/omeka-s-enduser/docs/modules/mapping.md

  * **Layers**: Any of the offered layers you wish to use, separated by commas.
 This is a string or strings provided by the WMS host.
  * **Styles**: Any styles you wish to use, separated by commas.
 This is a string or strings provided by the WMS host.

-Five fields are available for **WMTS overlays** - similar to WMS, but all fields only take one value:
+Five fields are available for **WMTS overlays**: similar to WMS, but all fields only take one value:

  * **Label**: Create a unique, descriptive label for the map overlay.
 This will be visible to visitors and should be used to differentiate between overlays.
 (Required.)
  * **Base URL**: Add a map overlay to the WMTS map by URL.